K-Sato1995/BlogPosts/go1.md

 }
 ```

- Don't forget to write the type of the argument and the return value of the function.
+ Don't forget to write the types of arguments and the return value of a function.

 ```go
 package main